tomeriffic/big-pootential/README.md

 ## Story

-### A Big Poopy game about food and drink that causes a big fight back the next day?
-"Mmmmm Yes Please Daddy."
+### A fun game all about who can brew up the biggest poo!
+But be careful you don't poo too soon!"

 Hi All, It's Tom and Ed.
-CPO's (Chief Poo Officers) of Team About LTD, about to bring you the most exciting:
+CPO's (Chief Poo Officers) of Team About LTD, about to bring you the most exciting new card game...all about poo!

-Game for Teens

-Drinking Game (18+)

-Gift

 ## Meet the Creators
 <p align=center>